 Young children need to move!

-Avoid lesson plans that keep a preschool child inactive for more than an hour at a time.
-Integrate movement into your lessons.
-If the children are reading a story about an animal, take time to stretch as tall as a giraffe or walk like an elephant.
+Keep children active throughout the day by integrating movement into your lesson plans.If the children are reading a story about an animal, take time to stretch as tall as a giraffe or walk like an elephant or crab.
 Make a letter T by holding arms out straight.
 Count by jumping up and down five times.
+Start and end circle time with a dance.

 Provide time for structured physical activity as well as time for self-directed play.

 Plan for at least 30 minutes each day of structured activity that includes stretching, large muscle activities, and time to cool down.
 Make it fun by including games and dancing.
-Avoid competitive games that may discourage the overweight or inactive child.
+Avoid competitive games that may discourage the inactive child.

 Teach skills and attitudes that encourage healthy, active lives.